luigialberti/luigialberti.github.io/_pages/about.md

   - /about.html
 ---

-My academic interests are in the field of Electrical Engineering, in particular in the analysis and design of electrical machines and drives and the related control systems.
+My academic interests lie in the field of Electrical Engineering, particularly in the analysis and design of electrical machines and drives, as well as the related control systems.

-I got my MSc and the PhD in Electrical Engineering at the University of Padova in 2005 and 2009 respectively.
+I obtained my MSc and PhD in Electrical Engineering from the University of Padova in 2005 and 2009, respectively.

-Between 2009 and 2012 I have been working at the Electric Drive Laboratory of the University of Padova with a post doc position.
+From 2009 to 2012, I worked at the Electric Drive Laboratory of the University of Padova as a postdoctoral researcher.

-Between 2012 and 2016 I have been with the Faculty of Science and Technology of the Free University of Bozen-Bolzano where I become Associate Professor in 2015.
+From 2012 to 2016, I was with the Faculty of Science and Technology at the Free University of Bozen-Bolzano (Italy), where I became an Associate Professor in 2015.

-Since 2016 I'm Associate Professor with the Department of Industrial Engineering of the University of Padova.
+In 2016, I returned to the Department of Industrial Engineering at the University of Padova, where I am currently a Full Professor.